SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/ReferenceManual/Declarations.md

 with the `objc` attribute.
 As a result, only class types can adopt and conform to a protocol that contains optional member requirements.
-For more information about how to use the `optional` declaration modifier and for guidance about how to access optional protocol members--- for example, when you're not sure whether a conforming type implements them--- see <doc:Protocols#Optional-Protocol-Requirements>.
+For more information about how to use the `optional` declaration modifier and for guidance about how to access optional protocol members --- for example, when you're not sure whether a conforming type implements them --- see <doc:Protocols#Optional-Protocol-Requirements>.

 <!--